Cooking Glossary

 Bain-Marie

-A cooking technique that uses a water bath to apply gentle, indirect heat — essential for custards, cheesecakes, melting chocolate, and delicate sauces.
+A bain-marie is a cooking technique that uses a water bath (max 100°C) to apply gentle, indirect heat to food — essential for custards, cheesecakes, melting chocolate, and emulsion sauces like hollandaise.

 Biga